vivqu/vivqu.github.io/_posts/2022-02-04-nlp-existential-essay.md

 ---
 title: "An existential essay by GPT-3"
-subtitle: "How an NLP model feels about NLP models"
+subtitle: "How an NLP model feels about NLP models and the human condition"
 published: true
 source: false
 seo_description: "tech writing GPT-3"